JeanMusenga/ArchISMiner/README.md

 This is the replication package for the paper: *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*.
 It provides an overview of the ArchISMiner framework, the source code implementing its components and baselines, and the dataset used in our study.

-## 🚨 Introduction and an overview of the research methodology
+## 🚨 Introduction and Research Methodology Overview

 Stack Overflow (SO), a leading online community forum, is a rich source of software development knowledge.
 However, locating architectural knowledge (e.g., architectural solutions) remains challenging due to the overwhelming volume of unstructured content and fragmented discussions.
 Developers must manually sift through posts to find relevant architectural insights, which is both time-consuming and error-prone.
 In this study, we follow a rigorous research method and introduce ArchISMiner, a novel framework for mining architectural knowledge from SO.

 ![Overview of Research Methodology](images/OverviewOftheReseachMethod.png)

-## 🚨 ArchISMiner Framework
+## 🏗️ ArchISMiner Framework

 **ArchISMiner** is a framework for automatically mining architectural knowledge from Stack Overflow (SO) posts.
 It comprises two complementary components: